 A cool thing about the cities in Estonia is that everything is connected.
 Everything from elections to healthcare is online.

 Many locals use natural remedies when feeling ill instead of taking pills or heading to a pharmacy.
-Estonian’s have a deep respect for the land, history, and traditions making the country feel very special.
+Estonians have a deep respect for the land, history, and traditions, making the country feel very special.

 It is worth it to add Estonia to your bucket list to immerse yourself in the beautiful culture.

 Estonia invented a sport that gives me flashbacks to my childhood in the playground.

 If you were like me as a kid, I would always try to swing as high as possible, hoping to make a loop around the entire swing set.
 Estonians must have felt the same as me and invented Kiiking.
 The essence of Kiiking is a massive swing with long poles in which you try to loop around the entire thing.
 This is a fun and unique thing to try in Estonia.

 For adventure junkies like myself, Estonia has some great choices.